On this page

 Javier Martinez obtained his PhD in Argentina, characterizing “cruzipain”, a major cysteine-proteinase in Trypanosoma cruzi.
 As a Post-Doc, he turned into RNA biology to identify the poly(A) ribonuclease PARN and the RNA-induced silencing complex – RISC – in human cells.
 As a Junior Group Leader at IMBA, Javier and his team discovered and characterized the RNA kinase CLP1 and the tRNA ligase complex, and these findings redirected his laboratory towards non-canonical RNA splicing, an essential pathway for the maturation of transfer RNAs.
 Javier is a Group Leader at the Max Perutz Labs and Professor of the Medical University of Vienna.
 Long time ago (!) – Javier used to be youth champion of table tennis in Argentina.
 He is also a football (River Plate, Barcelona and Manchester City) and a Formula 1 fan, but group meetings do not deal with these topics…

-We have recently discovered the first 2’,3’-cyclic phosphatase in human cells.
+We have discovered ANGEL2, the first 2’,3’-cyclic phosphatase in human cells and previously predicted to be a deadenylase.
 The enzymatic activity has been characterized and its structure revealed in collaboration with Martin Jinek, in Zurich.
-The novel and unique cyclic phosphatase is able to modulate pre-tRNA splicing and the UPR by hydrolysing the 2’,3’-cyclic phosphate at the end of 5’ tRNA exons and Xbp1-mRNA exons.
+ANGEL2 modulates pre-tRNA splicing and the UPR by hydrolysing the 2’,3’-cyclic phosphate at the end of 5’ RNA intermediates.
+ANGEL2 has recently been revealed as a mitochondrial enzyme.

 The oxidoreductase PYROXD1 uses NAD(P) as an antioxidant to sustain tRNA ligase activity in pre-tRNA splicing and unfolded protein response.